dw943893/baseball_predictor/README.md

 - And thus, most likely will not get the high-impact stars players

-Because of these contraints, my strategy is to identify lesser-known or "under the radar" players who are above average in one or two key areas for possible addition to the team.
+Because of these constraints, my strategy is to identify lesser-known or "under the radar" players who are above average in one or two key areas for possible addition to the team.

 Before I make any moves, I need to answer two questions: